 Through RPL assessment and certification, the candidates will be able to align existing competencies with the National Skills Qualification Framework (NSQF) for better opportunities in higher education.
 Besides creating an equitable system, RPL also helps them explore different options in skilling and upskilling to bridge the knowledge and skill gaps.

 By getting the workforce certified under RPL, the industry gets the dual advantage –

 RPL assesses the prior knowledge and skills of individuals and certifies them mainly in the unregulated sector.
 The objectives of RPL are:

-RPL will give an option for personal or career development or to gain credit towards other qualification or learning programs to learners who have skills but do not have certificate to prove it.
+RPL will give an option for personal or career development or to gain credit towards other qualifications or learning programs to learners who have skills but do not have a certificate to prove it.

 CREDIT EXEMPTION UNDER NATIONAL SKILL QUALIFICATION FRAMEWORK (NSQF):

-All the matching credits of the program earned by the trainee in intermediate/ITI or any other programs, will be consider for exemption under recognition of prior learning scheme of National Skill Qualification Framework (NSQF), subjected to the demand of exemption by the candidate and recognition of respective program by the AUS.
+All the matching credits of the program earned by the trainee in intermediate/ITI or any other programs will be considered for exemption under-recognition of prior learning scheme of National Skill Qualification Framework (NSQF), subjected to the demand of exemption by the candidate and recognition of respective program by the AUS.